The Art of Abri Paper Marbling

 1–2:30 p.m.

-Celebrate Nowruz, the Persian New Year, by learning about the ancient art and practice of paper marbling!
-In this workshop, you will make designs on water to create a unique piece of marbled paper to take home.
-Parsa Khatami will share the cultural history of Persian marbling, demonstrate the process, and guide participants in creating their own pieces, inviting you to slow down, connect with tradition, and craft something uniquely your own.
-All materials will be provided.
+Learn about the ancient art and practice of paper marbling!
+Make designs on water to create a unique piece of marbled paper to take home.
+Dr. Amir Khatami and his son Parsa will share the cultural history of Persian marbling, demonstrate the process, and guide participants in creating their own pieces, inviting you to connect with tradition and craft something uniquely your own.

 No prior experience is required, just a willingness to explore and create.
 All materials will be supplied.
 Paper marbling is a method of aqueous surface design, which can produce patterns similar to smooth marble or other kinds of stone.
 Marbled paper (Abri) was once called "papers from the sky" during the Ottoman, Safavid, and Mughal rule.
-Traditionally made by hand, it was most commonly used as a writing surface for calligraphy but also used for book covers and endpapers in bookbinding and stationery.
+Traditionally made by hand, it was most commonly used as a writing surface for calligraphy, but also used for book covers and endpapers in bookbinding and stationery.
 Each print is a unique monotype.

 About the presenters